a8dx/ILO/README.md

 Completed Tasks
 ===
 * Send brief write-up of Chris/Marshall's work to Chris for review - 7/2 - awaiting response from Marshall
+* Modify ggmap output to not deal with baselayer - use same syntax as for woreda/site maps